-Presiding: Committee Chair (appointed to a three-year term by the Department Chair from the membership of the committee).
-Term may be renewed.
+Presiding: Committee Chair (Dept. Chair appointed to a three-year renewable term.)

-Membership: Three or more senior faculty at the full professor or associate professor level, typically appointed to a three-year term by the Department Chair.
+Membership: Three senior faculty at the professor or associate professor level, typically appointed to a three-year term by the Department Chair.
+When a case involves a teaching/professional practice candidate, one non-probationary Teaching or Professional Practice faculty member, as appropriate to the candidate's appointment type, may be added to the committee.